datawire/ambassador-docs/docs/cloud/latest/developer-portal/troubleshooting.md

 ## The URL displayed in the Developer Portal contains duplicated prefixes

-If you've defined a base path in your API documentation and a prefix is also defined in your mapping, the URL might contain duplicates.
+If you've defined a base path in your API documentation and a prefix is in your mapping, the URL might contain duplicates.
 For example, my-awesome-company.com/backend/backend

 We are working on a long-term solution to fix this issue, in the mean time there are multiple workarounds to fix that :
-- Remove the base path in your API documentation
+- Remove the [base path](https://swagger.io/docs/specification/2-0/api-host-and-base-path/) in your API documentation
-- Keep the same API documentation but alter the endpoint where the mapping gets the API documentation.
+- Keep the same API documentation but alter the endpoint where the mapping gets the API documentation